 If you're considering scar reduction surgery, make sure the plastic surgeon is fully trained and experienced in this type of surgery.
-You should fully discuss the procedure with your surgeon so you're aware of the risks and expected results.
+Fully discuss the procedure with your surgeon so you're aware of the risks and expected results.

-If surgery is used to treat a keloid scar, you may also need other treatments immediately afterwards to stop the scar growing back larger.
+If you have surgery to treat a keloid scar you may need other treatments immediately afterwards to stop the scar growing back larger.
 These include steroid injections or radiotherapy.

 Pressure dressings are usually used under specialist supervision for treating large burn scars or after skin grafts.
 The aim is to flatten and soften the scars.

 Pressure dressings are usually made from a stretchy, elastic material.
-They're worn over the scar 24 hours a day for around 6 to 12 months.
-They can also be used with silicone gel sheeting to improve the appearance of scars over a long period of time.
+They're worn over the scar 24 hours a day for 6 to 12 months.
+They can also be used with silicone gel sheets to improve the appearance of scars over a long period of time.

 Scars and skin creams